Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 If you don’t meet these criteria, you can still take the R&D tax credit against income tax from the business.

-Speak to an R&D tax professional about whether your company matches these requirements.
+Speak to a startup R&D tax professional about whether your company matches these requirements.

 If you believe your startup qualifies for the R&D tax credit, let’s define what counts as research and development.